AusClimateService/plotting_maps/README.md

 ## FAQs
 ### Something is not working and I don't know why!
 Here are some common suggestions for troubleshooting:
- -	see “getting started” in the readme https://github.com/AusClimateService/plotting_maps:
+ -	see “getting started” above and make sure you have followed all the instructions
  -	Check you are using the right venv.
 This code is designed to work with hh5 analysis3-24.04 virtual environment.
  -	Restart the kernel and rerun all cells from start.
 Especially if you have made a variety of modifications, you may have renamed a function/variable.
  -	If python can't find the module, check you have the .py module in your working directory.
 If not cd to the directory with the module.